ONLINE COURSE

 To obtain CEUs, complete the accreditation confirmation, which is available at the end of the course.
 CEUs are calculated for each course based on the number of learning hours.

+*The Continuing Education Unit (CEU) is defined as 10 contact hours of ongoing learning to indicate the amount of time they have devoted to a non-credit/non-degree professional development program.
 To understand whether or not these CEUs may be applied toward professional certification, licensing requirements, or other required training or continuing education hours, please consult your training department or licensing authority directly.

 The Internet of Things (IoT) is changing the way we live and work to an unprecedented degree; it allows anything from sensory devices to household appliances to be connected through the internet and interact without human intervention.
 In this course, participants will learn the basic concepts of IoT, understand the relationship between the real and the artificial world, and study the main technologies of detection software, computing and communication.